steverichey/im361/syllabus.md

 1. I will cc the email that I forward to you to your parents and to my Department chair.
 1. I will not take any further course of action.

-# Attendance
+## Attendance

 Class attendance, learning, and letter grades are positively correlated.
-To encourage class attendance, a full letter grade will be deducted with a second unexcused absence.
-Each subsequent unexcused absence will result in another full letter grade deduction.
+Unexcused absences may result in a zero for the week's work.
+Repeated unexcused absences may result in letter grade reductions for the project or entire course.

-# Excused Absence
+## Excused Absence

 Students are responsible for providing satisfactory evidence to the instructor to substantiate the reason for absence.
 Except in the case of the observance of a religious holiday, to be excused the student must notify his or her instructor in writing (acknowledged e-mail message is acceptable) prior to the date of absence if such notification is feasible.
 In cases where advance notification is not feasible (e.g. accident, or emergency) the student must provide notification by the end of the second working day after the absence.
 This notification should include an explanation of why notice could not be sent prior to the class.
 Accommodations sought for absences due to the observance of a religious holiday can be sought prior to the absence.